 Lower interest rates can also benefit businesses as well.
 If a business was looking to expand their business, through upgrading their equipment, making a new acquisition, or possibly expanding into a new market, sometimes lower interest rates can provide them with the capital needed to fund these activities.

 The actions taken by individuals and businesses after an interest rate cut can help spur the economy forward, simply because money is being spent in larger amounts.
 The Federal Reserve commonly uses interest rate cuts if an economy is in a recession or severe market downturn, with the hope being that it will encourage spending.
 This, in theory, should eventually lead the country out of a recession, or at least delay a foreseeable recession.

 Along with affecting the cost of borrowing for both individuals and businesses, lower interest rates can affect the decisions made by global investors.
 These global investors, regardless of where they live, have the option to invest in the U.S. dollar, or invest elsewhere if they choose, such as in something that is tied to the Euro or the Yen.

 This matters to investors because lower interest rates can often lead to a lower currency value.

-To illustrate this concept, compare the DXY, one of the dollar indexes, and the 10-year treasury (TNX):
+To illustrate this concept, compare the DXY, one of the dollar indexes, and the 10-year treasury yield rate (TNX):

-As better seen in the five-year range, as treasury rates decrease, the U.S. dollar does as well.
+As better seen in the 5-year range, as treasury rates decrease, the U.S. dollar does as well.
 The opposite also holds true.